arc-space/arc-whitepaper/roadmap.md

 * **In Closing:** Any sectors above the minimum supply that is not claimed before the end of the time frame defined above will be locked away as *The Unknown* until after *Stage 3*.

 ---
-#### Act 2 - The expantion of time
+#### Act 2 - The expansion of time

-With the stars mapped and most systems identified the next goals of Arcians are to find, exploit and manage the resources in the space around them.
+With the stars mapped and most systems identified the next goals of Arcians is to find, exploit and manage the resources in the space around them.
 They will have to deice the best locations and safest travel routes before deciding where to build.

 > Minting: Core Infrastructure <br />
 > <sub>*Nodes: min 171.532 / max: 300.181*</sub> <br />